CLEAN BORDER WATER NOW CAMPAIGN MANAGER

 - Experience communicating, both orally and in writing, with agency staff, elected officials, stakeholders and the public.

-- Reside in San Diego County with a strong preference for S. or Central County
+- Reside in San Diego County with a strong preference for South or Central County

 SALARY & BENEFITS: